RandallDavis/roll20-roomScript/README.md

 # roll20-roomScript

+### *Note: This project has been absorbed into a more sophisticated script found at: https://github.com/RandallDavis/roll20-areaMapper*

 With this, you can import any image and declare it a "room".
 Rooms can be quickly customized to draw dynamic lighting around them, including doors that can be toggled.
 A closed door blocks line of sight - an open door lets line of sight through but not through the surrounding walls.

 Adhoc walls and doors can be used to piece together more complex rooms.